 SECTION 504 REFERRALS

-An individual (parent/guardian/school staff member) may make a Section 504 referral for a student by completing the process outlined in the Enterprise City Schools Serving Students with Disabilities under Section 504 Manual.
+An individual (parent/guardian/school staff member) may make a Section 504 referral for a student by completing the appropriate Form A available in the guidance department at each school.

 Contact for 504 questions: